Zettelkasten-Method/zettelkasten.de/content/beta/index.md

 Christian has been working on a Mac app that we've dubbed _The Archive_.
 It's a Zettel note archive app to help you implement the Zettelkasten Method and produce more stuff.

 Now we're looking for feedback and beta testers in May.

-## What’s in for you

-* Be the first to know anything about the app's progress and launch.
-* Get a beta testing invitation.
-* Help our amazing team of developers (that's just Christian) make awesome software!
-* Be part of app development and suggest improvements.
-* Get exclusive early-bird discounts before launch!

-## FAQ

-### I'm a subscriber of the regular Newsletter already.
-Do I still have to subscribe?

-Yes!
-We won't spam our readers with project news.
-If you want to be part of the development progress, sign up below, no matter what you did in the past.

-### Will you be spamming me like all the other douchebags?

-Nope.
-We will only keep this list alive during the development of the app.
-That's why we keep separate lists, too: because we don't want to lure you into anything.

 <hr>